| |

 a first step, regular and scheduled FORUMS should be held, organized by

+the representatives from each country.
 3.3 Standardization through international cooperation is an urgent issue;

 the countries involved should begin discussions aimed at standardization

+work in international standard organizations such as ISO and IEC.
 3.4 Advances in the exploitation of applications, in parallel with research

 and development, will accelerate the research itself; we should begin a